freedfr0md3sire/freedfr0md3sire.github.io/source/_posts/Hello-World.md

 description: my description
 ---

-This is my blog and you're watching the first post.
+This is my blog, and you're watching the first post.

 This blog will focus on web security and exploitation while aiming at learning as much as possible.